What is the role of CVS Health® in administering COVID-19 vaccines?

 Can patients make a vaccine appointment at CVS.com?

-Eligible customers are now able to walk into a CVS Pharmacy location or schedule an appointment on cvs.com, effective February 11.
-Please visit cvs.com frequently to check for available appointments.
-Customers will be able to schedule their vaccinations—both the initial shot and the required second dose—at CVS.com or through the CVS app.
+Eligible customers are now able to walk into a CVS Pharmacy location or schedule an appointment on CVS.com.
+Customers can visit CVS.com and the CVS app frequently to check for available appointments and to schedule vaccinations — both the initial shot and the required second dose.
 Anyone requiring assistance with the scheduling tool or without access to a computer or mobile device is encouraged to contact CVS Customer Service.

 Can I choose which vaccine to receive at CVS Pharmacy?